 - ENVR 320: Research Colloquium

 - ENVR 331: Science of Global Climate Change

 - ENVR 397: Internship in Environmental Studies

 ENVR 200A: Environmental Art & Architecture (4) This course focuses on a range of issues addressing art, architecture and their relationship to a sustainable environment.
 Through an analysis of critical theory, students will gain an understanding of the language and critical issues of art, architecture and their impact upon the environment.
 Through a hands-on approach, students will apply these concepts to make ceramic artwork in the SJU Pottery studio.
+By using al native materials, designing through a programmatic structure of indigenous systems, in a sustainable framework the student will parallel architectural and design schematics presented in theory and research to an applied reality.
 Students will critically analyze readings, discuss examples of art and architecture and meet with artists in order to expand their understanding of the relationship between art, architecture and the environment.

 ENVR 312: Geography of Asia (4) Asia is a complex and diverse part of the world that contains more than half of the world's population, some of the world's fastest growing economies, and countries and cultures that are fundamentally linked to our everyday lives in North America.
 In this upper-division, reading-intensive course, students will be introduced to the natural environments, political developments, demographic trends, gender issues, religious and cultural frameworks, and past and present relationships between the United States and Asian countries, The course will emphasize current events, problem, and trends across sub-regions and in individual countries, and will draw on diverse sources of information including books, academic and popular articles, films and novels.